-The Washington Capitals are the current Stanley Cup champions, winning it for the first time in franchise history.
+The St. Louis Blues are the current Stanley Cup champions, winning it in 2019 for the first time in franchise history.
 Due to the COVID-19 pandemic cancelling the 2019-2020 season midway through, as of this writing the Blues continue to hold the cup.

 - The Montreal Canadiens have won the trophy 24 times, more than any other team.
 They haven't won it since 1993, a team record.
 Neither has any other Canadian team, much to pretty much the entire country's chagrin (though there's nothing remotely approaching solidarity among Canadian hockey fans; they only want a Canadian team to win as long as it's their team).